yaacov/observer/README.md

 	output = e.([]interface{}) // => ["done", "done", "done", "done"]
 })

-// All this events will grouped together, and sent only once to the listener. o.Emit("done") o.Emit("done") o.Emit("done")
+// All this events will be grouped together, and sent only once to the listener. o.Emit("done") o.Emit("done") o.Emit("done")